fastenhealth/policy/11-incident_response_policy.md

 ### 11.2.6 Periodic Evaluation

 It is important to note that the processes surrounding security incident response should be periodically reviewed and evaluated for effectiveness.
-This also involves appropriate training of resources expected to respond to security incidents, as well as the training of the general population regarding the Luma's expectation for them, relative to security responsibilities.
+This also involves appropriate training of resources expected to respond to security incidents, as well as the training of the general population regarding the Fasten's expectation for them, relative to security responsibilities.
 The incident response plan is tested annually.

 ## 11.3 Security Incident Response Team (SIRT)

-Current members of the Luma SIRT:
+Current members of the Fasten SIRT:

 * Security Officer
 * Privacy Officer